By Raul J. Rodriguez M.D., DABPN, DABAM, MRO

 Distress tolerance skills allow members to accept and tolerate distress without resorting to negative or destructive behaviors.
 DBT has proven clinical effectiveness and has helped thousands.
 These tools are efficiently taught and practiced in DBT skills groups.
 DBT skills group participation requires ongoing individual therapy, which another fundamental part of treatment.
 Individual therapy reinforces the learned skills and addresses the underlying issues.

 The combination of individual psychotherapy, DBT skills training, medications, and the holistic modalities of depression treatment help individuals achieve stronger clinical responses than just medications or basic therapy alone.
-These forms of treatment are best delivered in a cohesive manner in a structured program.
-A depressed life is at best a sad existence and at worst intolerable.
-Effective treatment for depression is available and the veil of sadness can be lifted.
+These forms of treatment are best helpful in a cohesive manner and within a program with structure.
+A depressing life is at best a sad existence and at worst intolerable.
+Effective treatment for depression is available and the veil of sadness can lift.
 The depressed person needs only to ask for help.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.